Msdmrf/42-Lisbon-Common-Core-ft_printf/README.md

 # 42-Lisbon-Common-Core-ft_printf
-A custom implementation of the C printf function.
-Supports format specifiers like %c, %s, %p, %d, %i, %u, %x, %X, and %%, using variadic arguments and low-level output.
-Built for the 42 Common Core to practice parsing, memory handling, and formatted output.
+This project is a reimplementation of the standard C printf function.
+It handles various format specifiers such as %c, %s, %p, %d, %i, %u, %x, %X, and %%, using variadic functions and low-level system calls.
+The goal is to deepen understanding of formatted output, memory handling, and parsing in C. Developed as part of the 42 Common Core curriculum.